Introduction to Layout in Java

 - Card Layout: Card Layout is used when we want to have different components in a container but need only one component or card to be visible at a time.

 - GridBag Layout: In need of dynamic allocation of objects in a grid, GridBag layout is used.
 It is one of the most flexible layouts.
-It allows the object to occupy one or more cells and the grid can have different height and grid columns can have different width in a container.
+It allows the object to occupy one or more cells, and the grid can have different height, and grid columns can have different width in a container.

 - Box layout: Box Layout is used when we need to display components either in row or column with varying amount of space between them and custom

 - Group Layout: Group layout works with horizontal and vertical dimensions separately.
-Each component needs to be defined twice in this layout but working with Group Layout is easy as we only have to work on a single axis and don’t need to worry about other
+Each component needs to be defined twice in this layout but working with Group Layout is easy as we only have to work on a single axis and don’t need to worry about others.

 - Spring Layout: In cases when there is a need to specify the precise relationship between the edges of components, for example, the right edge of a particular component should be a certain distance from the left edge of another component, Spring layout works great in these

 Above mentioned scenarios clearly depicts the importance and the usage of layout managers while developing GUI applications.
-Although we can perform Layouting without using layout managers and in Java this is done by setting the container’s layout property as ‘null’.
+Although we can perform Layouting without using layout managers and in Java, this is done by setting the container’s layout property as ‘null’.

 In the long term, it becomes difficult to manage different components of varying properties like size, space in a container, etc.

-Also, we need to specify the size and space of every component manually and this concept is known as ‘Absolute Positioning’.
+Also, we need to specify the size and space of every component manually, and this concept is known as ‘Absolute Positioning’.
 Absolute Positioning causes problems when the number of components increases and the main container needs to be resized.

 So one should have a deep knowledge of Layout Managers and their use in different scenarios while developing any GUI application in Java.
-Graphics Programming which is trending these days in the field of IT uses Layout Managers in its development.
+Graphics Programming, which is trending these days in the field of IT, uses Layout Managers in its development.

 This has been a guide to Layout in Java.
 Here we discuss the introduction, various layout managers and scenarios where they can be used.
 You can also go through our other suggested articles to learn the more –